Camp Timanous: Facilities and campus

-Campers live in either one of the 10 wooden cabins (otherwise known as "bunks"), a large tent or a waterside structure called "The Nest".
-There is no electricity or running water in any of the cabins; standard plumbing-equipped outhouses are spread along the bunkline.
-Campers are grouped by age.
-Cabins are named after birds, such as mallards or crows.
+Campers live in one of the 10 wooden cabins (otherwise known as "bunks"), a large tent or a waterside structure called "The Nest".

 Program

 Sports and activities

-At the outset, the Timanous daily program served as a model for Gulick to originate and "test" ideas later implemented in the Camp Fire program, helping form the traditional notions of American camping.
+At the outset, the Timanous daily program served as a model for Gulick to originate and test ideas later implemented in the Camp Fire program, helping form the traditional notions of American camping.
 In a typical day at today's camp, campers participate in both instructional and recreational activity; options include baseball, tennis, soccer, running, sailing, canoeing and boating, water skiing, handicrafts, woodshop, riflery, climbing wall and archery.

 Camping trips and camp events

-Camp Timanous offers a variety of camping trips throughout Maine and New Hampshire, including trips to the White Mountains, Mount Washington, and Sebago Lake.
-Every cabin goes on one trip per summer, ranging from one to three days, and optional sign-up trips are available to the eldest five cabins.
-These trips usually consist of hiking or canoeing, but occasionally include rafting, biking, backpacking and kayaking.

-Several times during the summer, the regular schedule is suspended for popular camp-wide games of capture the flag.
-Campers and counselors are divided into two teams, green and gray.
-Each camper's association with a team color is permanent, and each new arrival to Timanous with alumni relatives is automatically assigned to the relatives' former team.

-On the 4th of July, the entire camp builds a bonfire.
-It is part of the annual, camp-wide celebration of the American Independence Day, and is often attended by Timanous alumni.

 Sharing a common heritage although under different ownership today, Timanous and Wohelo have a long history of interacting all summer long.
 The camps hold dances and swim meets, as well as organize a "brother-sister day", during which Wohelo and Timanous campers with siblings at the opposite camp will spend a couple of hours together.

-Council Fire

-Council Fire follows every Sunday dinner.
-The entire camp congregates at a specific site to recognize the achievements of the past week, including awards earned and good deeds done.
-This tradition dates back to the earliest summers at Timanous.

-Chapel

-Six times a summer, on Sunday mornings, the entire camp gathers for chapel, a brief service of reflection and consideration that offers time for quiet thought punctuated by both traditional and contemporary songs.